karolpedro/HeroesGame/README.md

 # Licença

-- Este projeto está sob a licença (Status: pendente ⚠️)
+- Este projeto está sob a licença GNU V3